Aehrim/traefik-setup/readme.md

       - "traefik.http.middlewares.authtraefik.basicauth.users=Artoria:$$apr1$$0a81n459$$nTRBfyWQjUaHWZujOmf3x/" password is encrypted with htpasswd use only if needed

 ---------------
-Do the Same in the WhoamI Container except the cloudflare data
+Do the Same in the WhoamI Container except the cloudflare labels

 Dont for get to create a Network for Traefik and define it in the compose file